ryanz8/ryanz8.github.io/_pages/cv.md

 Research experience
 ======
-* Doctoral Student at Queen's University
+* PhD Student at Queen's University
-Researching interpretable neural networks, and evolutionary neural architecture search and optimization for biomedical applications.
-Projects:
+My PhD research is on uncovering interactions in complex networks in order to build better machine learning models.
+I work on interpreting neural networks, bioinformatics, and neuroevolution/neural architecture search.Projects:
-  * Permutation-invariant representation of neural networks
+  * Permutation-invariant representation of neural networks (accepted to EvoStar 2022)
-  * Evolutionary neural architecture search through dropout
-  * Inducing modular structure in neural networks for interpretability
+  * Evolving modular, interpretable neural networks
   * Reinforcement learning for landmark detection in medical images

 * MSc Student at Trent University (2018-2020)